 Though they are often used interchangeably, moisturized hair and hydrated hair are slightly different.
 Hydration sends water into the interior of the hair shaft.
 Moisturizing creates a barrier, effectively sealing moisture inside.

 Is the BOND treatment a protein hair mask or a moisturizing hair mask?

 BOND is primarily a moisturizing mask.
 Glycerin for hair is hydrating.
 It is a humectant that draws water from the air into the hair.
 Additionally, present in the hair mask at a clinical level, Pro Vitamin B5 penetrates hair and prevents loss of moisture.
 In other words, it moisturizes the hair after it has been hydrated.
 Healthy hair is all about balance, however, so hydrolyzed quinoa and a proprietary blend of amino acids are also used in the hair mask to strengthen hair from its very core.

 What oils hydrate hair best?

 Trick question!
 Oils do not hydrate hair, they moisturize.
 That is, they form a protective layer that can help seal in moisture.
-(They do the same thing on your skin).
-Want to find out more about moisture in your hair and how you can over do it?
-Check out Part 2 Moisturizing Hair here.
+Fun fact: they do the same thing for your skin.